-- Department of Veteran’s Affairs Vocational Rehabilitation (Chapter 31)
+- Department of Veteran’s Affairs Vocational Rehabilitation and Employment (Chapter 31)

-- Department of Veteran’s Affairs Dependents Educational Assistance Program (Chapter 35)
+- Department of Veteran’s Affairs Survivors’ and Dependents’ Educational Assistance (Chapter 35)

 - Illinois Veterans Grant (IVG)